petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-api-update-release-notes.md

 - You can use the new `managedResourceTags` property to apply tags to the resources that the VM Image Builder service creates in the staging resource group during the image build.
 For more information, see [Properties: `managedResourceTags`](../virtual-machines/linux/image-builder-json.md#properties-managedresourcetags).

 - You can use the new `containerInstanceSubnetId` property to specify a subnet on which Azure Container Instances will be deployed for Isolated Image Builds.
 You can specify this field only if you specify `subnetId`.
 This field must be on the same virtual network as the subnet specified in `subnetId`.
-For more information, see [Bring your own Build VM subnet and bring your own Container Instances subnet](./security-isolated-image-builds-image-builder.md#bring-your-own-build-vm-subnet-and-bring-your-own-aci-subnet).
+For more information, see [Bring your own build VM subnet and bring your own Container Instances subnet](./security-isolated-image-builds-image-builder.md#bring-your-own-build-vm-subnet-and-bring-your-own-aci-subnet).

 - This version adds support for updating the `vmProfile` property, including the following fields:
   - `vmSize`